materials recovery facility

 • When purchasing needles from your local pharmacy, either:

-• If you cannot purchase storage containers, place and store used needles in a sturdy plastic container, such as a gallon orange juice container.
+- If you cannot purchase storage containers, place and store used needles in a sturdy plastic container, such as a gallon orange juice container.
 Place a red bio-hazard sticker on it or mark Xs on it with a red marking pen.
-California law defines a sharps container as a rigid puncture-resistant container that, when sealed, is leak resistant and cannot be reopened without great difficulty.

 Saturday, from 8:00 a.m. to 5:00 p.m.
 We will handle them separately and safely, or